3F/web.vsSBE/_doc/API.md

 ---
 # vsSolutionBuildEvent API

-The vsSolutionBuildEvent is also provides the API level.
+vsSolutionBuildEvent also provides the API level.
 This can be used with [any external application](../Scheme/) for work with events/actions.

 For example, this is already implemented in our products as part of vsSolutionBuildEvent project: